 - Stone AM, Vicenzino B, Lim EC, Sterling M. Measures of central hyperexcitability in chronic whiplash associated disorder - A systematic review and meta-analysis.
 Manual Therapy 2012;18(2):111-7.

 Over 2 million people are hurt each year in auto accidents in the U.S. While some people are able to heal from their injuries fairly easily, too many people are left to deal with chronic pain and impairment.
 We see many of these patients here in our Beaverton, OR office.
-Fortunately, Dr. Robert Sherman is here to help you recover from your auto injury.
+Fortunately, Christopher Hugon is here to help you recover from your auto injury.

 The science confirms what we see in our office: A British study was conducted on 28 men and women diagnosed with chronic whiplash pain.
 Each participant received chiropractic treatment and 93 percent of them experienced improvements following their adjustments, even though 43 percent of whiplash sufferers overall usually never find relief.
 This confirms that chiropractic care is a great way to avoid long-term pain after a crash.